 Over the tax year, you should calculate the cost or the total number of events and work out the cost per head.

-VAT consideration and VAT Notice 700 65
+The Christmas party allowance -VAT considerations and VAT Notice 700 65

 On the other hand, you can reclaim the input VAT incurred if the directors and partners attend an annual staff party alongside other employees.
 HMRC’s guidance here is, `we accept that the tax is input tax, and we do not block it from recovery.’